-Shift work sleep disorder (SWSD) is a sleep disorder that affects people what work irregular hours or in shift rotations.
-Their sleep schedules are required to deviate from the natural circadian rhythm of the body, which usually regulates the sleep-wake cycle.
+Shift work sleep disorder (SWSD) is a sleep disorder that affects people who work irregular hours, typically between 10 P.M. and 6 A.M., or in shift rotations.
+The sleep schedules of these individuals are required to deviate from the natural circadian rhythm of the body, which normally regulates the sleep-wake cycle.

-As a result, their sleeping pattern is disrupted and they can have difficulty sleeping when they have time to sleep and may become sleep deprived and underperform at work due to excessive sleepiness.
+As a result, the sleeping patterns of people with SWSD are disrupted, which can cause them to have difficulty sleeping when they have time to sleep.
+Furthermore, SWSD can cause these individuals to become sleep-deprived and underperform at work due to excessive sleepiness.

-It is classed as a circadian rhythm sleeping disorder, as it involves changes in sleep habits that differ from the normal sleep-wake cycle of the body.
-The circadian rhythm is the internal body clock that responds to light cues in the surrounding environment to regulate the production and release of hormones, causing an individual to feel tired and alert at specific periods during the day.
+SWSD is classified as a circadian rhythm sleeping disorder, as it involves changes in sleep habits that differ from the normal sleep-wake cycle of the body.
+The circadian rhythm is the body's internal clock that responds to light cues in the surrounding environment to regulate the production and release of hormones that cause an individual to feel tired and alert at specific periods during the day.

-Between 15-26% of the labor force in the United States and similar developed nations work irregular hours, in the nighttime or in rotating shifts.
+Between 15-26% of the labor force in the United States and similarly developed nations work irregular hours, in the nighttime or in rotating shifts.

 The vast majority of people who work in this manner can adjust and continue to perform well, despite changes in sleeping patterns.
-However, some individuals have significant difficulty adjusting their internal body clock accordingly and shift work sleep disorder can present.
-This occurs when there is a disparity between the sleep-wake cycles required by their work and circadian rhythm.
+However, some individuals encounter significant difficulties when adjusting their internal body clock accordingly; therefore, for these individuals, SWSD is the presenting issue.
+SWSD occurs when there is a disparity between the sleep-wake cycles required by their work and circadian rhythm.

-Despite the number of hours slept during the day, attempting to work when the circadian rhythm promotes sleep is extremely difficult if the internal pacemaker doesn’t change according to the needs of the individual.
+Despite the number of hours slept during the day, attempting to work when the circadian rhythm promotes sleep is extremely difficult if the internal clock does not change according to the needs of the individual.

 The symptoms of SWSD commonly include: